Communist-controlled China (1927–1949): History

-On 7 November 1931, the anniversary of the 1917 Russian Bolshevik Revolution, with the help of the Soviet Union, a National Soviet People's Delegates Conference took place in Ruijin, Jiangxi province, which was selected as the national capital.
-The "Chinese Soviet Republic" was born, even though the majority of China was still under the control of the national Government of the Republic of China.
-On that day, they had an open ceremony for the new country, and Mao Zedong and other communists attended the military parade.
-Because it had its own bank, printed its own money and collected tax through its own tax bureau, it is considered as the beginning of Two Chinas.
+In late 1929, the Fourth Army organized the Gucheng Uprising and the establishment of Soviet administrations, peasant organizations, and militias.

+Having defeated three encirclement campaigns by the Kuomintang (KMT) forces, in 1931 the communists linked the Western Fujian and Southern Jiangxi base areas.
+In 1931, the CCP decided to consolidate its isolated base areas into a single state, the Chinese Soviet Republic.
+In November 1931, the CSR was proclaimed in Ruijin, Jiangxi.

 With Mao Zedong as both head of state (中央執行委員會主席, "Chairman of the Central Executive Committee") and head of government (人民委員會主席, "Chairman of the Council of People's Commissars"), the Jiangxi Soviet gradually expanded, reaching a peak of more than 30,000 square kilometres and a population that numbered more than three million, covering considerable parts of two provinces (with Tingzhou in Fujian).
 Furthermore, its economy was doing better than most areas that were under the control of the Chinese warlords.
 In addition to the militia and guerilla, its regular Chinese Red Army alone already numbered more than 140,000 by the early 1930s, and they were better armed than most Chinese warlords' armies at the time.
 For example, not only did the Chinese Red Army already have modern communication means such as telephones, telegraphs and radios which most Chinese warlords' armies still lacked, it was already regularly transmitting wireless messages in codes and breaking nationalist codes.
 Only Chiang Kai-shek's army could match this formidable communist force.